Annual Nonlinear Analysis Workshop

 The Nonlinear Analysis Workshop is an introduction to nonlinear analysis methods.
 The purpose of this workshop is to introduce research scientists, clinicians, educators, and students to a variety of nonlinear methods for the analysis of biological time series data.

 Participants will learn how to use nonlinear methods to analyze real biological data by first learning about the underlying mathematics of each nonlinear method in a simple and friendly fashion.
 Instructors will use class discussions and hands-on practice to facilitate understanding of the material covered in the lectures.

 This course is designed to be a comprehensive introduction to nonlinear analysis tools.
 Participants with varied backgrounds are welcome.
 Researchers, clinicians, and graduate students of all levels are encouraged to attend.
 Knowledge of basic college algebra, trigonometry, and statistics are needed to be successful in this workshop.
 Basic computer skills are also needed.

-Readings will not be assigned during the course.
-Prior to arrival in Omaha, workshop participants may be sent research articles of interest which may help facilitate discussion of course topics.
+Workshop participants may be sent research articles of interest which may help facilitate discussion of course topics.

 Professionals, course fee* is $950.
 Professionals register here.